 - A1.
 Produce written analysis of screen texts and/or theoretical approaches to screen media. - A2.
 Apply ideas from secondary texts to screen texts. - A3.
 Contribute to discussions applying conceptual, theoretical, contextual and/or historical material to screen texts. - A4.
-Devise a written argument informed by substantial research, screen textual analysis and critical thinking.
+Devise a written argument informed by substantial research and developed skills of screen textual analysis and critical thinking.